musial-bright/backbone-mini-tutorial/README.markdown

 ### 3. Create app structure

-For the backbone app we need a view and a model for the person data.
-Each will have its own file in the javascript/app folder:
+For the backbone app we need a view and a model to visualize and represent the persons data.
+The view and teh model will have its own file in the javascript/app folder: _person-view.js_, _person-model.js_
-_person-view.js_, _person-model.js

 For the view a template is needed, lets call it _person_template_.
-The easiest way to do this is to put it  at the end of the _body_ tag in the _index.html_ file.
+The easiest way to do this is to put the template at the end of the _body_ tag in the _index.html_ file.

-To tighten everything up, a _person-app.js_ is needed where the view and the model will be instantiated.
+To tighten everything up, a _person-app.js_ will be implemented, where the view and the model will be instantiated.

 ### 4. Integrate the app into the page